Kirkoswald, Cumbria: Amenities

 The village has one main street rising up a steep hill passing through a former market place with its two pubs – the Crown Inn and the Fetherston Arms.
 A third pub, the Black Bull, which at one time won awards for its food, overlooked the square, but this closed in the early 1990s.
 It also has a shop that houses a post office, a Methodist church and a well-attended primary school.
 Until recently there were further shops, including a butcher and a branch of the Midland Bank.

 Given its market charter in the 13th century, the village held a market before it was moved to Lazonby and Kirkoswald railway station after the opening of the Settle to Carlisle Railway Line in 1876.

 Governance

-Kirkoswald is in the Eden district of Cumbria.
+Kirkoswald is in Westmorland and Furness.
+Before 2023 it was in the Eden district of Cumbria.
 Included in the parish are the nearby village of Renwick and the hamlets of Staffield, High Bankhill, Parkhead and Scales.
 From 1866 to 1934 Staffield was a separate civil parish.
 Renwick was also a separate parish until 1934.
 The parish council meets at the village hall in Kirkoswald's former market square.

-An electoral ward in the same name stretches north to Ainstable, with a total population at the 2011 census of 1,471.
+A former electoral ward in the same name stretched north to Ainstable, with a total population at the 2011 census of 1,471.